-I wish to sincerely express my special appreciation to the people who played a role in the development of this Fundamental of Nursing clinical check list.
+I wish to sincerely express my special appreciation to the people who played a role in the development of this book.
 The process would not have been successful without the support from different stakeholders.
-My thanks first go to the Human Resources for Health Secretariat (HRHS)who spare headed and supported the development of this textbook

-I would also like to express my appreciation to the people who contributed to the development of this teacher's guide until it was completed.
-These are the HRH Secretariat staff, Rwanda Basic Education Board(REB) staff, University of Rwanda(UR), College of Medicine and Health Sciences, Kibogora Polytechnic (KP), Ruli Higher Institute of Health Sainte Rose de Lima (RHIH), Adventist University of Central Africa (AUCA), King Faisal Hospital, Kigali University Teaching Hospital (CHUK), Rwanda Military Hospital (RMH), Nemba District Hospital, and Ecole Secondaire Marie Adelaide who availed their staff at various stages of the in-house textbooks production project.
+My thanks first go to the Ministry of Health, Human Resources for Health Secretariat (HRHS) and all people who actively participated in the development of the program.
+These are the HRH Secretariat, Rwanda Basic Education Board (REB), University of Rwanda (UR), College of Medicine and Health Sciences, Kibogora Polytechnic (KP), East African Christian College (EACC), Adventist University of Central for Africa (AUCA), Mount Kenya University, University of Gitwe, Institut Catholique de Kabyayi, Ruli Higher Institute of Health Sainte Rose de Lima (RHIH), King Faisal Hospital (KFH), University Teaching Hospital of Kigali (CHUK), University Teaching Hospital of Butare (CHUB), Rwanda Military Hospital (RMH), Nemba District Hospital, the National Council of Nurses and Midwives (NCNM), the Rwanda Nurses and Midwives Union (RNMU), who availed their staff at various stages of the development of this associate Nursing student book.

-Furthermore, I owe gratitude to different partners more especially the Ministry of Health, and the Ministry of Education for their guidance, and the Clinton Health Access Initiative (CHAI) for its contribution to financial support.
+Furthermore, I owe gratitude to different partners more especially the Ministry of Education for their guidance, and the Clinton Health Access Initiative (CHAI) for its contribution to financial support.